 In North Tyneside, the waiting times for adult services have remained broadly under 18 weeks and waits for adult ADHD services have reduced.
 There has been some increase in services users experiencing long waits for the adult autism spectrum disorder diagnosis service.

-Figure 12a-d: North Tyneside CCG waiting lists, assorted metrics more than 18 weeks
+Figure 12a-d: North Tyneside CCG waiting lists, assorted metrics

 North Tyneside all other adult services % and